Casa Batlló Tickets

 Where is Casa Batlló?

-Casa Batlló is located in central Barcelona at Passeig de Gracia, 43, 08007, Barcelona.
+Casa Batlló is in central Barcelona at Passeig de Gracia, 43, 08007, Barcelona.

 What is Casa Batlló?